leigler/coreinteraction-s18/contents/contents.md

 For next class (March 15), your design should be resolved (i.e. all but final) and you should have begun programming your site.
 Focus on laying out your html/css and setting up your classes and id&rsquo;s in a way that allows you to easily access the your interactive elements with your javascript.

 For next class you should have also read [Autoprogettazione?](/readings/enzo-mari.pdf) by Enzo Mari and posted a question in response on the Slack.

+### Assignment 3: Innovation and Invention, Pt.
+6 {iandi6}
+Use today&rsquo;s feedback to finalize your design.
+You should be well underway in coding your site.
+For next class (March 26), have your entire site roughly coded so that we can refine your live website upon our return from break.
+Please pay close attention to how your interaction manifests in an html setting, and how you may modify your design to benefit the natural tendencies of your code.

+### Assignment 4: Observations, Pt.
+1 {observations}
+_Assignment Prompt_:

+[Jean Baudrillard](/readings/Baudrillard-TheSystemofCollecting.pdf) outlines collections as the collective separation of objects of their utility.
+An object within a true collection becomes purely aesthetic.
+A true collection acts as a mirror to its owner— it is given and retains meaning through the owner's presence and care.
+Create or find a collection of at least 40 objects.
+Your assignment is divided into two stages— organization and interpretation:

+1. Begin to organize this collection through the design and development of a simple website.
+What does organizing this collection begin to reveal?
+What patterns are present?
+What discrepancies?
+What themes does this collection hold?
+How does the site's design reflect the structures of the collection?

+_For April 5_:

+Over break, begin a collection of at least 40 items.
+In your selection, consider how each object relates to other objects in your growing collection and how it might differentiate itself.

 ## Lectures {lectures}
 - [A Brief History of the Internet](lectures/history-of-the-internet)